hchia93/escape-from-wizard/README.md

 </center>

 ## Coding Quality Disclaimer
-Originally coded in 2015 with Mrs Lim Wan Ping, this project was in a less desired coding standard after reproject.
+Originally coded in 2015, this project was in a less desired coding standard after reproject.
 I am now cleaning up the code for future references.

-By replicating how Ubisoft create their ViewModels in `Skull & Bone`, I've managed to make it more modular.

-It is now a sourvenier I harvest from my times in Ubisoft.

 ## Setting Up
 Unfortunately, this is not the kind of project can be download and run directly.
 I have excluded most of the buildable binaries files from this project as best practices.
 One must setup the environment properly to run this project.